 Removal from the list

-A recruitment agency will be removed from the list if, following a thorough investigation, it is found to be breaching the principles of the code.
+A recruitment agency will be removed from the list if, following a thorough investigation, it is found to be in breach of the principles of the code.
 Each case will be investigated on an individual basis.
-The investigation process, outlined below will be carried out fairly and in a timely manner.
+The investigation process is clearly outlined in Annex C of the code of practice and will be carried out fairly and in a timely manner.